A case study for a mobile app to help musicians [early in their career] find gigs (and more)

 Tools: Sketch, Invision, Axure RP, Keynote

 As I got more and more into the project I realized I could add previously unplanned features that are not offered in other applications.
-The realization of these concepts could bring a unique value proposition to venue owners and booking agents as well.
+The realization of these concepts would bring a unique value proposition to venue owners and redefine work done by booking agents as well.

 The work shown here was done for an MVP, a simple offering of features for the musician only; this is where it all started.